Q: What is a K-State eID?

-If you registered for an eID before you became an employee, you will need to first verify your eID through eProfile instead of registering for a new one.
+If you registered for an eID before you became an employee, you would need to first verify your eID through eProfile instead of registering for a new one.
 If you do not have immediate access to email or other resources after verifying, please contact your department's personnel specialist.
-For more information see: Verify your eID.
+For more information, see: Verify your eID.

 Contact the IT Help Desk for assistance.